oldWhoop/TicTacToe/README.md

 # Project URL
 https://github.com/oldWhoop/TicTacToe

-For development and administration manuals, [see the wiki](https://github.com/oldWhoop/TicTacToe/wiki).
+For development and administration manuals, along with the design report, [see the wiki](https://github.com/oldWhoop/TicTacToe/wiki).